Understanding the criticism of your Photographic Art

 Chinamans Hat Island

-This shot is my favorite.
+Above image.
 It was almost dark as we were driving off and the mountains certainly throw up many majestical and amazing sights.
 Things change rapidly as the wind comes and goes and blows the clouds into shapes and patterns.
 As we looked back the bright contrasting blue against the sweep of white was so beautiful.

 And when the night descends the birds huddle down and face the winds.